 “Please.
 I will still be with you – my anger does not reach that far,” said God.

 “Thanks,” nodded Adam.
 He waved and heads to the exit.

 He was awaiting worse things.
 God was quite benevolent this time.

 “Wait.
 You have forgotten something.”

 There was something in God’s voice that made Adam turn around very slowly.
-He expected cherubs with flaming swords, dragon and maybe even that devil himself will stand in front of him.
+He expected cherubs with flaming swords, a dragon and maybe even the Devil himself will stand in front of him.
 He saw a being that awoke something in him, that he couldn’t even name.
 Pleasant feelings – and doubts deep in his mind.

 God was enjoying the perfection of his judgement.
 He grinned.

 Welcome to my world.
 For the longest time I couldn’t think of right name for this place, so I left it without one.
 Amongst things you can find here are attempts of science fiction and fantasy stories, my collection of gods, bogeymen and monsters and also articles about things that had me interested, be it for a while or for years.
 (There is more of this, sadly not in English but in Czech, on www.fext.cz)